 - More heavily discounted: Has been on the market for longer (launched in February 2014).

-The above review scores should be interpreted with care, though.
+The review scores listed above should be treated with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons